-Urge your member of Congress to sign the 'No War No Warming' pledge!
+Urge Your Member of Congress to Stand for 'No War No Warming'!

-Anti-militarist, feminist and abolitionist movements in the U.S. and our international allies are gathering at the 2021 UNFCC in Glasgow, Scotland to name the enormous role U.S. militarism plays in climate change and environmental crisis.
-As we take action internationally, we ask our U.S. legislators to take action and commit to divesting from climate-destructive and war industry-driven policies and invest in a regenerative, reparative and life-affirming feminist agenda for peace and climate action.
+Anti-militarist, feminist and abolitionist movements in the U.S. ask our U.S. legislators to take action to divest from climate-destructive and war industry-driven policies and invest in a regenerative, reparative and life-affirming feminist agenda for peace and climate action.

 Clean Up, Remediate, and Transition Military Bases and Militarized Communities.
 As the U.S. military remains the single largest consumer of fossil fuels on the planet, ending the fossil fuel economy and building a regenerative economy will require shutting down fossil-fueled military bases and operations, withdrawing military installations outside the U.S. and on occupied territories, and ensuring toxic remediation and a Just Transition of base sites to alternative healthy and resilient community uses.
 It will also require stopping the development and testing of new nuclear weapons that have historically been tested on Indigenous land and communities of color in the U.S. and abroad.

-Reallocate Funding from Institutions That Propagate Harm and Invest in Community Resources.
-Reducing climate pollution from militarized forces requires a full accounting of military greenhouse gas emissions and reduction targets, as outlined in the Resolution for DOD emissions reporting and reduction.
+Reallocate Funding from Institutions That Propagate Harm, and Invest in Community Resources.
+Reducing climate pollution from militarized forces requires a full accounting of military greenhouse gas emissions and reduction targets, such as outlined in the Resolution for Department of Defense emissions reporting and reduction.
 Ending military pollution also means we must take action to reallocate funding from climate-destructive and war industry-driven policies and invest in alternative community solutions.

 End Weapons Manufacturing and Distribution, and War Profiteering.
 Create policy bans on weapons manufacturing, end the production of nuclear weapons, and repurpose military equipment and weapons manufacturing facilities for regenerative livelihoods.
 Negotiate treaties to ban the trade, trafficking, and distribution of weapons of war.”